 - To clean out sinuses to support your body so are less likely to have a cold take root

-- As a natural allergy remedy
+- As a natural allergy help

 - To moisten sinus passages in dry weather

-A personal note – and Optional Additions
+A Personal Note – and Optional Additions

 Over the past few weeks I have been fighting an illness and I ended up making tons of my own saline nose drops (the stuff you put in neti-pots or saline spray containers, like the one pictured above) with all kinds of variations.